MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 same way that the `Private` value of the **Option** property is designed for scopes.

 The **Visibility** property takes the `Public` and `Private` values.
 Items that have private visibility can be viewed and changed only in the container in which they were created.
-If the container is added or imported, the items that have private visibility cannot be viewed or changed.
+If the container is added or imported, the items that have private visibility can't be viewed or changed.

 Because visibility is designed for containers, it works differently in a scope.

-- If you create an item that has private visibility in the global scope, you cannot view or change the item in any scope.
+- If you create an item that has private visibility in the global scope, you can't view or change the item in any scope.
 - If you try to view or change the value of a variable that has private visibility, PowerShell returns an error message.